Grand Theft Auto III: Sales

-Grand Theft Auto III received multiple nominations and awards from gaming publications.
-It was awarded Game of the Year at the 2nd Game Developers Choice Awards, and from GameSpot and GameSpy.
-It was named the Best PlayStation 2 Game by Game Revolution, GameSpot, GameSpy, and IGN.
-It also won Best Action Game from Game Revolution, GameSpot, and IGN; Most Innovative from GameSpot; and Excellence in Game Design at the Game Developers Choice Awards.
-GameSpy also awarded the game Most Offensive, Best Use of Radio, and tied for Best Artificial Intelligence.
-It won the Global Award at the 7th CESA Game Awards in 2003 and an Award for Excellence at the 8th CESA Game Awards in 2004.

 Controversies

-Prior to and since the release of Grand Theft Auto III, the game generated several controversies.
-GameSpy awarded it the title "Most Offensive Game of the Year", calling it "absolutely reprehensible".
-They wrote that the game rewards players for "causing mayhem" and "killing innocent people by the dozen", ultimately questioning its appropriateness within the industry.
-The notoriety of Grand Theft Auto III resulted in American retailer Wal-Mart's decision to check the identification of purchasers who appeared to be under the age of 17 when purchasing mature titles.
-In an essay, assistant professor Shira Chess identified the lack of conclusion to player violence, due to the ability to respawn upon death or incarceration, and found that it denies the "reality of mortality and simultaneously [forces] it on players".
-When speaking about the game's depiction of violence, producer Leslie Benzies claimed that is intended to be comedic, and that the game is "not meant to be taken seriously".
-Producer Dan Houser stated that the team was conscious of the offence that the game would attract, but "never marketed it in a way that exploited that".
+Grand Theft Auto III generated several controversies.
+GameSpy awarded it "Most Offensive Game of the Year"; calling it "absolutely reprehensible", they wrote the game rewards players for "causing mayhem" and "killing innocent people by the dozen", questioning its appropriateness.
+The notoriety led American retailer Wal-Mart to check identification of purchasers who appeared under the age of 17 when purchasing mature games.
+In an essay, assistant professor Shira Chess identified the lack of consequence to player violence due to the ability to respawn upon death or incarceration, and found it denies the "reality of mortality and simultaneously [forces] it on players".
+Benzies claimed the violence was intended as comedic and the game is "not meant to be taken seriously", and Dan Houser said the team was conscious of the offence the game would attract, but "never marketed it in a way that exploited that".

 The game allows players to participate in sexual activities with prostitutes and murder them to reclaim the payment, which was met with widespread controversy.
 The game also received some backlash for its depiction of crime and allowing violence against police officers.
-Psychologist David Walsh of the National Institute on Media and the Family stated that the game "glamorizes antisocial and criminal activity", and that "the purpose of the game is to perpetrate crime".
-In response, Kotaku writer Owen Good wrote that the game does not reward players for "proficiency at crime, no matter how much it is accused of doing so".
-Joanna Weiss of The Boston Globe noted the "adrenaline" that players feel when committing crimes in the game, excusing its violence due to its mature classification.
+Psychologist David Walsh of the National Institute on Media and the Family said the game "glamorizes antisocial and criminal activity", and "the purpose of the game is to perpetrate crime".
+In response, Kotaku writer Owen Good wrote the game does not reward players for "proficiency at crime, no matter how much it is accused of doing so".
+Joanna Weiss of The Boston Globe noted the "adrenaline" players feel when committing crimes in the game, excusing its violence due to its mature classification.
 In January 2002, the National Organization for Women called for Rockstar and Take-Two to withdraw the game from sale as it "encourages violence and the degradation of women".
-Matt Richtel of The New York Times wrote that the activities within the game "crossed the line into bad taste".
+Matt Richtel of The New York Times wrote the activities within the game "crossed the line into bad taste".